duneanalytics/docs/docs/resources/sample-queries.md

 ```

 - `setLeadData`: This will get the next available date of the address (`PARTITION BY address`), in an ascending date order (`ORDER BY date`)
-- `gs`: This will help you to generate a date series, which you can set the start and end date of the timeframe, in the above example its `2023-06-28` as start date and `NOW()` as current date
+- `gs`: This will help us to generate a date series, which we can set the start and end date of the timeframe, in the above example its `2023-06-28` as start date and `NOW()` as current date

 ```
 getUserDailyBalance as (